murderteeth/kong/README.md

   --dbname=user
 ```

-timescale has to be manually installed on top of postgres in the render environment. bit of a pain atm
+Timescale has to be manually installed on top of postgres in the render environment:
 - assuming a postgres instance is already running on render
 - in the render dashboard, find the Access Control panel for the pg instance, add your IP
 - connect to the instance using psql from your terminal